Non-Invasive Prenatal Testing

 Why Perform Non-invasive Prenatal Testing?

-Most of the time, your health care provider will suggest NIPT whenever you fall into certain risk conditions such as:
+Most of the time, your health care provider will suggest NIPT test whenever you fall into certain risk conditions such as:

 - Having an Rh Negative blood type